This listing, like the stereo itself (mine and yours), is a work in progress. It used to be on our website, but now resides here on the blog.

 The Vinyl Stone Age

 Modern front ends, properly tweaked and set up, can handle the kind of energy found on this song in a way that wasn’t possible before.
 I like to say that if your turntable is more than five years old and you haven’t done much to your front end since then, you are living in the vinyl stone age.
-There have been a number of revolutions in the area of LP playback, not the least of which is the Disc Doctor cleaning fluid we tout so obsessively, all of which have allowed us to reproduce familiar records in a startlingly realistic way never before possible.
+There have been a number of revolutions in the area of LP playback, not the least of which is the [formerly Disc Doctor but now] Walker Enzyme cleaning fluid we tout so obsessively, all of which have allowed us to reproduce familiar records in a startlingly realistic way never before possible.